chickenPopcorn/EqEq/notes/final-report.md

 ## Roles and Responsibilities
 we assigned four main roles ­ Manager(two), Language Guru, System Architect, Tester ­ to each member on the team.
 As we developed our language.
 The role were not that clearly divided.
 The team would help each other when we ran into a particularly difficult problem, and assign each other pull request to review before merge.
-The table below illustrates the main roles and one example of a part we contributed heavily in
+The table below illustrates the main roles and one example of a part we contributed heavily in.
 | name | Responsibilities|
 |------|-------|
 | Nam Nhat Hoang |  System Architect,  Code Generation|